Campers looped up in a stretchy purple band at February Camp in Berkeley

 She loved Shakespeare, and theater in general, poetry (e.e. cummings was a favorite), and children’s literature, especially Dr. Seuss, Margaret Mahy, William Steig, and James Marshall.
 She loved reading at Monkey Business Camp’s book of the day time, and brought alive literature, much inspired by her mom, who she so loved.
 She even taught the kids at camp how to sign “Time to read book of the day”.

 One of Stacy’s other beloved activities was world traveling, especially backpacking.
 She and Heather took two year long trips throughout Southeast Asia and Australia, including Nepal, Burma, Cambodia, Vietnam, Malaysia, Singapore, Laos and Thailand.
 One of these started with a one way ticket to Bangkok and no other plans but that!
-She and Heather loved staying in each place longer, to meet local people.
 They found a badminton racket went a long way to connecting beyond a shared language.

 At the age of 48, Stacy was suddenly diagnosed with Stage 4 lung cancer after returning from a trip from Thailand with an aching arm.
 After 2 courageous years with Heather and many friends and members of the community, and an amazing specialist Dr. Alice Shaw, who helped Stacy get on a targeted drug that eventually was fast tracked for FDA approval partially due to Stacy’s participation in the trial, Stacy passed away at home surrounded by Heather and a few other dear friends on Feb 17, 2011.
 The Grateful Dead’s Brokedown Palace was playing as she departed.